-Beta Hydroxy Acids AKA (salicylic acid) are able to penetrate inside the pore to help clear away dead skin cells that have built up within the pore.
-Beta hydroxy acids are not as aggressive in nature as the alpha hydroxy acids, but we still advise caution with any type of topical acid preparation.
+Beta Hydroxy Acids, AKA (salicylic acid) can penetrate inside the pore to help clear away dead skin cells that have built up within the pore.
+Beta hydroxy acids are not as aggressive in nature as alpha hydroxy acids, but we still advise caution with any type of topical acid preparation.

 Beta Exfo™ Tonic 2%: pH 2.0-3.2